Azarmidokht: Coin mints and imperial ideology

-During her brief reign, Azarmidokht had coins minted with the image of her father on the obverse, with the inscription khwarrah abzūd ("Increase in Glory") and the winged crown representing Verethragna, the name of the god of victory.
-On the reverse there is the regular late Sasanian fire-altar with two custodians.
+Azarmidokht had coins minted in the same style as her father.
+The obverse showed a portrait of him, with the winged crown representing the god of victory Verethragna.
+The inscription contained the sentence khwarrah abzūd ("Increase in Glory").
+On the reverse there are two custodians at a Sasanian fire-altar, a common depiction.

 Her reason for putting her father was not due to her gender, but primarily to emphasize her legitimacy by relation to the royal Sasanian family, and most importantly to Khosrow II, who was considered the last rightful king of Iran.
 Azarmidokht's reason for minting coins with the image of her father was thus to restore his image and that of the Sasanian house, an attempt which was first made by Azarmidokht's sister, Boran, who did not however use an image of their father, but instead resorted to pay tribute to him by referring to him in her inscriptions.
-However, at the time when Azarmidokht ascended the throne, an inscription may have not been enough, thus resulting in the placement of Khosrow II's image on the obverse of the coins.
+An inscription may have been inadequate during Azarmidokht's reign, hence the placement of Khosrow II's image on the obverse of the coins.

 Personality, appearance and accomplishments

-Islamic sources describe Azarmidokht as an intelligent and very captivating woman.
+Azarmidokht is depicted as beautiful and intelligent in Islamic accounts.
 According to the 10th-century historian Hamza al-Isfahani, the now lost book of Kitāb ṣuwar molūk Banī Sāsān ("The Sasanian picture book") portrayed her as "seated, wearing a red embroidered gown and sky-blue studded trousers, grasping a battle-axe in her right hand and leaning on a sword held in her left hand."
 The construction of a castle at Asadabad is attributed to her.
 Her title was "the Just."